aviaryhq/cloudglue-mcp-server/README.md

 ### 1. API Key

-First, get a Cloudglue API Key from [cloudglue.dev](http://cloudglue.dev), this will be used to authenticate the MCP server with your CloudGglue account.
+First, get a Cloudglue API Key from [cloudglue.dev](http://cloudglue.dev), this will be used to authenticate the MCP server with your Cloudglue account.

 ### 2. Install and build server locally